 Does attending or graduating from a Florida community college provide any advantages?

 Most definitely.
-Florida Tech is currently partnered with Brevard, Valencia, Indian River State College, South Florida and Broward Community Colleges as well as Miami-Dade College and More partnerships are being developed.
+Florida Tech is currently partnered with Eastern Florida State College, Valencia Community College, Indian River State College Community College, South Florida Community College and Broward Community College as well as Miami-Dade College and More partnerships are being developed.
 Partnerships are dual-admission programs designed to allow high school graduates to pursue an associate degree from a Florida community college followed by a bachelor’s degree at Florida Tech.
 Students entering or currently enrolled at one of the above institutions (and who have earned fewer than 30 credits) are eligible to take advantage of Florida Tech’s community college partnerships.

 What do I need to know if I am interested in Florida Tech’s ROTC program?